USDA-SCINet/scinet-workbooks/workbooks/_about/use.md

 * Click on the “Connect to JupyterLab Server” button to open a new tab with the JupyterLab Server interface.

-### Launching VS Code (Only available on Ceres)
+### Launching VS Code
-Back on the main Ceres OOD tab, click on the top or side navigation bar: “Interactive Apps” > “VSCode Server”.
+Back on the main Atlas/Ceres OOD tab, click on the top or side navigation bar: “Interactive Apps” > “VSCode Server”.
 Fill the input fields with the following:

+* If using Ceres:
-* Account: your_project_name (replace with your project account name)
+    * Account: `<project_name>` (replace with your project account name)
     * Queue: ceres
     * QOS: 400 thread
     * Number of cores: 1
     * Memory required: 8GB
     * Number of hours: 1
     * Optional Slurm Arguments: (leave empty for demo purposes)
     * Working Directory: defaults to $HOME
     * Codeserver Version: 4.17

+* If using Atlas:
+    * Partition: atlas
+    * Account: `<project_name>` (replace with your project account name)
+    * QOS: normal
+    * Number of hours: 1
+    * Number of nodes: 1
+    * Number of tasks: 1
+    * Additional Slurm Parameters: (leave empty for demo purposes)
+    * Working Directory defaults to $HOME

 * Click the “Launch” button.
 * Wait a moment for the job card to update from “Queued” to “Running”.
 * Click on the “Connect to VSCode Server” button to open a new tab with the VSCode Server interface.